 NOTE: If you’re looking for troubleshooting tips about DST clock changes, or are interested in preventive tips on how to ensure your system changes automatically, view our DST support page.

-Although it’s hard to believe, as much of the country has still been experiencing warm weather, this weekend marks the end of daylight saving time (DST).
+This weekend marks the end of daylight saving time (DST).
 At 2:00 a.m.
-Sunday, November 7, 2021, nearly all of the U.S. will set its clocks back one hour (fall back, spring ahead), resulting in more sunlight in the morning hours and sooner sunsets in the evening.
+Sunday, November 6, 2022, nearly all of the U.S. will set its clocks back one hour (fall back, spring ahead), resulting in more sunlight in the morning hours and sooner sunsets in the evening.

 Of course, the thought of DST isn’t quite so pleasant for school maintenance personnel who must visit each room’s clock over the weekend and wind it back manually so that all clocks on campus are showing the correct time Monday morning.
 It can be a costly, time-consuming nightmare – especially with many schools already operating with limited maintenance staff.